 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Michael Haliassos is Founding Director of the CEPR Network on Household Finance, and Research Fellow of CEPR and of NETSPAR.
-He holds the Chair of Macroeconomics and Finance, Goethe University and has been advisor to the European Central Bank on the Household Finances and Consumption Survey since its inception in 2006; and consultant to ESMA on Investor Protection (2015-17).
+Michael Haliassos, PhD, Chair of Macroeconomics and Finance at Goethe University, is Founding Director of the CEPR Network on Household Finance, and Research Fellow of CEPR and of NETSPAR.
+He has been advisor to the European Central Bank on the Household Finances and Consumption Survey since its inception in 2006; and consultant to ESMA on Investor Protection (2015-17).
 He was two-term Director of the Center for Financial Studies (2010-15) and Founding Director of SAFE (2013-15).
-Michael Haliassos received a B.A. from Cambridge and a Ph.D. from Yale in 1987 under the supervision of Nobel Laureates James Tobin and William Nordhaus.
+Michael received a B.A. from Cambridge and a Ph.D. from Yale (1987) under the supervision of Nobel Laureates James Tobin and William Nordhaus.
 His research focuses on Household Finance, where he has been among the early contributors and which he reviewed in the 2021 Journal of Economic Literature.
 His papers have appeared in leading international journals, including the Review of Financial Studies, Journal of Monetary Economics, Management Science, the Review of Economics and Statistics, the International Economic Review, the Economic Journal, and the Review of Finance.
 He was recently honored with the 2021 RFS Hillcrest Prize for Best Behavioral Finance Paper.
 He has received numerous teaching prizes, including several for the PTMF course Economics, a 6CP version of this elective.

 Course materials will be provided in electronic form.